pittisunilkumar3/nibog_be/document/booking.md

 **GET** `/api/bookings`

-Get a list of all bookings with complete details including parent info, event details, children, games, and payment information.
+Get a list of all bookings for **upcoming events only** (events that haven't passed yet) with complete details including parent info, event details, children, games, and payment information.

 ### Request Example
 ```bash